Aug 27, 2023

 shadcn/ui works best when you wish to build your UI component library while looking for a good starting point.
 This means heavy customizations on the components should (and in my opinion, MUST, more on that later) be expected.
 Suppose you want everything to work out of the box, including a predefined design system and apply relatively minor customizations to the built-in components, then a UI component library like MUI and Chakra UI may give you a better experience.

-By the way, this website took the #2 approach and used Joy UI from MUI.
+By the way, this website took the #2 approach and used Radix Themes.

 How does shadcn/ui work differently from a UI component library?